Submission Sent! | Ban Rat Poisons Campaign | Animal Liberation

 Multiply Your Impact

-The pest control industry is filing detailed submissions arguing to preserve the authorised-user exemption.
-We need overwhelming community numbers to counter them — every person you recruit matters.
+The poisons and pesticides industry is filing detailed submissions arguing to preserve the authorised-user exemption.
+We need community numbers to counter them — every person you recruit matters.

 Demand 01